Orbital Welding Training will be held March 18-22 at Swagelok Albany, 741 Pierce Road, Clifton Park, NY 12065.

-The course consists of lectures and hands-on activities to develop an understanding of orbital welding principles.
+The five-day course consists of lectures and hands-on activities to develop an understanding of orbital welding principles.
 Upon completion of the program, a theoretical and a practical exam will be administered.
 A certificate of completion will be granted when both exams have been completed successfully.*

-On the optional fifth day, participants will test for ASME Section IX qualification.
+On the fifth day, participants will test for ASME Section IX qualification.
 This can be used to fulfill QA/QC requirements for the participant's company.

 Upon completion of the course, students will each receive a reference workbook, user's manual, and signed certificate of completion.